pavelprosto94/christmas_tree_clock/README.md

 - You can enter debug mode directly from the watch menu.

 ## Warning
 The M5Stack processor is weak, and drawing snow is a very difficult process for it.
-Therefore, the firmware may hang.
+Therefore, the firmware may freeze.
 Fixed by rebooting the device.
 Please, if you use this firmware version as an alarm clock, set the alarm additionally on another more reliable device.

 ## Installation